 Some of the outcomes for the deficiency I have are very serious including suppression and eventual total failure of my immune system leading to death.
 I should have acted sooner but I was already on the waiting list to see the Gender Identity people and was told the list was only 18 to 24 months long so I decided I would just wait.
 I ring the clinic every year but the waiting time keeps going up by exactly 12 months so I doubt if the list is even real.
 This is the waiting time for a first appointment, form filling and such like.
 There is another 2nd appointment with a similar waiting time before being able to see proper doctors for actual medical health care.

 When I rang the Gender Clinic this year I asked how many people they actually saw for a first appointment each year.
 The figures I saw some 5 years ago just don’t add up.
 Transgender people are far less than 1% of the population.
-Anyway they told me to put an official Public Information request in as they couldn’t release any figures apart from by using that route.
+Anyway they told me to put a Freedom of Information request in as they couldn’t release any figures apart from by using that route.
 They refused to even give a rough figure or even a hint of how many Transgender people are seen for a first appointment each year.

 I have copied a letter from Stonewall below.
 The government has already told teachers to ‘out’ any child who speaks to them in confidence about their gender identity on at least two occasions.
 This is putting children at great risk of harm.
 This fascist regime are monsters riding rough shod over Human Rights, spurred on by Far Right Ultra Conservative misinformation, lies and propaganda in the MSM which they have a tight grip of.

 I am writing to you as your constituent to ask you to stand up for our Equality Act, which has been helping to protect our rights and lives from discrimination since 2010.